President Putin: Free Aleksei Navalny

 In 2011, he founded the Anti-Corruption Foundation (known as FBK in Russian), which has since conducted investigations and published numerous reports alleging and documenting corruption among Russia’s senior officials and prominent politicians and businesspeople.
 Aleksei Navalny as well as many FBK employees and associates have faced reprisals for their work including fabricated criminal and administrative charges, police raids and house search, physical violence and selective army conscription.

 Aleksei Navalny himself has been arrested numerous times. including for calling for or participating in peaceful protest.
 He spent 10 months under house arrest in 2014, in addition to a total of several months under so-called “administrative arrest”.
-Amnesty International has recognised him as a prisoner of conscience on multiple occasions.

 In 2014, both Aleksei Navalny and his brother Oleg Navalny were found guilty under politically motivated changes of fraud.
 Oleg Navalny was sentenced to three and a half years’ imprisonment.
 Aleksei Navalny was handed a non-custodial sentence of three and a have years on probation.
 In 2019, the European Court of Human Rights (ECtHR) ruled that the prosecution of Aleksei Navalny was politically motivated and his pre-trial house arrest arbitrary (Navalny v.
 Russia (No. 2), no. 43734/14).
 The Russian Supreme Court ordered a retrial, which failed to address the human rights violations pinpointed by the ECtHR and confirmed the initial sentence.
 Aleksei Navalny’s probation terms required him to report regularly to the local office of the Federal Penal Service and were going to expire on 30 December 2020.